 - Proactively contact students to arrange advising or other student support services

-SSC is not intended to add complexity to your advising.
+Naigate is not intended to add complexity to your advising.
 Instead, it is intended to guide the prioritization of outreach to and interaction with your students.
-Our goal is to provide you with the necessary resources to successfully navigate the SSC platform.
+Our goal is to provide you with the necessary resources to successfully utilize the Navigate platform.

-Virginia Tech is excited to offer online appointment scheduling with your undergraduate academic advisor(s) through the Student Success Collaborative—Campus (SSC).
+Virginia Tech is excited to offer online appointment scheduling with your undergraduate academic advisor(s) through Navigate.

 The academic advising you receive at Virginia Tech is provided by faculty and staff to help you navigate course planning, academic policies, and other important decisions about your undergraduate collegiate experience.

-A brief tutorial for scheduling academic advising appointments can be found here.
+View a brief tutorial for scheduling academic advising appointments.

-Please note: You will only be able to schedule appointments online with the advisors assigned to you.
-If you are looking to explore a new major or meet with an advisor not listed on your SSC account, please contact the appropriate department or advising office.
+Please note: If you are looking to explore a new major or meet with an advisor not listed on your Navigate account, please contact the appropriate department or advising office.

-If you have additional questions about the Student Success Collaborative, please email email@example.com or visit the Office of the University Registrar (Student Services Building, Suite 250).
+If you have additional questions about Navigate, please email email@example.com or visit the Office of the University Registrar (Student Services Building, Suite 250).

 Advisor FAQ’s and Resources

-Q: How do I get access to the SSC Campus Platform for myself or others in my office?
+Q: How do I get access to the Navigate Platform for myself or others in my office?

-Q: How do I log in to the SSC Campus Platform?
+Q: How do I log in to the Navigate platform?

-A: To login to SSC Campus click here.
-The SSC uses the CAS login system, so be sure to use your PID and password.
+A: Login to Navigate.
+Navigate uses the CAS login system, so be sure to use your PID and password.

-Q: How often is the data in the SSC Campus Platform updated?
+Q: How often is the data in Navigate updated?

-A: Data in the SSC is pulled from Virginia Tech’s Data Warehouse nightly.
-Any changes made to a student’s record in Banner will be reflected in the SSC the following day.
+A: Data in Navigate is pulled from Virginia Tech’s Data Warehouse nightly.
+Any changes made to a student’s record in Banner will be reflected in Navigate the following day.

 Q: What does a student have access to in the tool?
 Will they be able to see everything that I can?